 Desert Game Birds

-From the high desert of Nevada — premium ostrich eggs, live quail, and hatching eggs.
+From the high desert of Nevada — premium quail eggs and live quail.
 Sustainable.
 Traceable.
 Extraordinary.

 What We Offer